 - This ended up being a bone for Pearce too, sort of.
-People in ROH's parent company Sinclair didn't like him but allowed Adam Pearce the honor of coming back to ROH and lose to Cole after ROH failed to get the Ring Warriors Grand Champion Bruce Santee.
+People in ROH's parent company Sinclair didn't like him but allowed Adam Pearce the honor of coming back to ROH and lose to Cole after ROH moved the Ring Warriors Grand Champion Bruce Santee to a dark match.

 - Valentine's Day Episodes: BCW and NWA Wisconsin put on Valentines Vendetta

 - Vestigial Empire: About as vestigial as vestigial gets.
-Went from having a stranglehold on professional wrestling across several different countries to having tentative oversight of a handful of regional promotions in six-seven countries.
+Went from having a stranglehold on professional wrestling across the populated continents to having tentative oversight of a handful of regional promotions in six-seven countries.

 - Wham Episode: The aftermath of Bruce Tharpe's (owner of NWA Houston) lawsuit against the NWA board of directors.
 To make a long story short, Tharpe had his promotion join the NWA after being assured that his promotion would be covered by the NWA's insurance and other guarantees, which turned out not to be the case, resulting in him suing the organization for fraud and misrepresentation.
 In the resulting fallout, the NWA itself was given over to Tharpe's ownership, whereupon he immediately began making drastic changes to the leadership structure and membership status of the league.
 Most importantly, the old title and powers of the NWA President, last seen in 2005, were restored; and the NWA itself was changed from a membership model to a licensee model: "Member" promotions of the NWA are no longer truly members in the sense that they have an equal stake and say in the organization's future, but instead merely license the NWA's name and partnership from the board of directors while little say in, for example, choosing the NWA's world champion and having a chance to have him appear on their programming.
 Those powers now remain with the board of directors, on which the various member promotions' owners no longer have a voice.
 As a result of this massive shakeup, several promotions and wrestlers with NWA membership withdrew their affiliation in protest; most notably, immediately following a (for the NWA, at least) high-profile series of matches called the Seven Levels of Hate between Adam Pearce and Colt Cabana for the NWA World Championship, both wrestlers tore down the new ownership's actions and left NWA programming and vacated the title.